zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 瞋 is the cause of no benefit, anger is the one that shakes the heart,

-horror arises from it, and people don’t realize it.
+horror arises from it, and people don't realize it.

 The angry do not know the benefits, the angry cannot see the law,